ajitagupta/book-library-crud-api/README.md

 All MVC frameworks for web applications provide a way to address views.
 Spring provides view resolvers, which enable you to render models in a browser without tying you to a specific view technology.
 All controllers in the Spring Web MVC framework return a `ModelAndView` instance.
 Views in Spring are addressed by a view name and are resolved by a view resolver.

 ### Repository
-Now that we have our model designed, we can create our JPA repositories so we can store and read our Java objects.
+Now that we have our model designed, we can create our JPA repositories (alert: you must be familiar with basic database concepts and the JPA framework to be able to follow) so we can store and read our Java objects.
 Following our packaging structure and the layered application pattern, we'll create repositories in a new repository package.

 For each of the model entities in the application, we define a repository interface.
 The repository `JPARepository` includes all the methods such as sorting, paginating data and CRUD operations, making it a very convenient solution that is available under Spring JPA.
 One can thus implement this interface with an underlying interface.
 For specifying that the underlying interface is a repository, a marker annotation `@Repository` is used.